Parents should be aware of the symptoms of an eye infection to enable prompt identification and treatment.

 How do you know if your child has an eye infection?

-The Find an Eye Doctor directory can provide a list of eye doctors near you that will examine your child’s eye and discuss the best treatment options.
+Find an eye doctor near you that will examine your child’s eye and discuss the best treatment options.

 Common signs and symptoms: